-This course introduces the structure and function of organizations and the behavior of individuals in organizations.
-The primary purpose of this course is to introduce concepts, theories, and practical techniques related to organizational behavior and organizational management.
-Issues and topics include behavior and motivation, group and team behavior, power, leadership, communication and decision-making, organizational design and structure, and organizational change and development.
-This course focuses on traditional public sector organizations as well as fast-developing nonprofit organizations.
+This course examines the structure and function of organizations and the behavior of individuals in organizations.
+Students will gain a foundational understanding of key concepts, theories, and practical techniques in organizational behavior and management.
+Core topics include behavior and motivation, group and team behavior, power, leadership, communication and decision-making, organizational design and structure, and organizational change and development.
+This course focuses on managing traditional public sector organizations as well as rapidly evolving nonprofit organizations.